FoxxMD/blog/_posts/2024-11-19-migrating-to-komodo.md

 #### Environmental Variables and Secrets

 The **Environment** section in your Stack's `Config` tab will pass ENVs to the _compose_ command used to create the stack.
-Note that this is different than ENVs passed to each service: the Stack `Environment` variables are [only for use in `compose.yaml`](https://docs.docker.com/compose/how-tos/environment-variables/variable-interpolation/) unless you explicitly set them in the compose files `environment:` section of each service.
+Note that this is different than ENVs passed to each service: the Stack `Environment` variables are [only for use in `compose.yaml`](https://docs.docker.com/compose/how-tos/environment-variables/variable-interpolation/) unless you explicitly set them in each service's `environment:` section or use [`env_file: .env`](https://docs.docker.com/compose/how-tos/environment-variables/variable-interpolation/#env-file).

 <details markdown="1">